tekumara/notes/python-dependency-groups.md

 Similar to requirements.txt in that:

-- they are not published as distinct metadata in any built distribution (unlike `extras`)
+- they are not published as distinct metadata in any built distribution (unlike `project.optional-dependencies` aka extras in pyproject.toml)
 - installation of a dependency group does not imply installation of a package's dependencies or the package itself.
 Part of their purpose is to support non-package projects.

 Groups can include other groups, creating hierarchies.